Sea Pearl 21: Design

-Operational history
+Reception

 In a 2010 review Steve Henkel wrote, "this little decked-over double-ended cat ketch is said to have its design origins in L. Francis Herreshoff's 'Carpenter,' designed in 1929 ... —though we see only a minor resemblance.
 The Sea Pearl comes with a tonneau cover for the forward cockpit, which is non-self-bailing, but also can be rigged with an optional 'canvas cabin.'
 A small steering cockpit aft of the mizzen is self-bailing.
 The base boat has a centerboard, but optional leeboards are available, as are twin lug rigs and water ballast tanks carrying 360 pounds ...
 Best features: Foam flotation makes her unsinkable.
 Split rig (main and mizzen) permit playing with trim, such as flying the sails wing and wing downwind.
 Being considerably lighter than her comp[etitor]s, she is easier to rig, launch, and retrieve on a ramp.
 Worst features: Narrow and dory-like, the hull has little initial stability—big crew may be necessary in heavy air to keep her on her feet.
 Boom vangs, an option, should have been made standard, as they are essential to enjoyable sailing.
 Though it would be fairly simple, no provision has been made for a third mast position where either the main or the mizzen could be stepped, giving her additional versatility."

 In a 2015 review in Boats.com noted, "the Sea Pearl is a double ender along the lines of an old whaleboat.
 The boat is half-decked with two cockpits and 2 mast Marconi rig.
 Reefing is simple by just rotating the masts.
 A handy convertible tent that looks somewhat like a pram hood can cover the forward cockpit area, or can be rolled up when not needed."